 Is the Enhanced Care refund different from the COVID-19 rebate?

-The COVID-19 rebate is for customers who had an active policy from April 1, 2020, to September 30, 2020.
-Because ICBC has seen fewer crashes and lower claim costs due to the pandemic, we want to share the savings with British Columbians.
+Yes.
+The COVID-19 rebate was for customers who had an active policy from April 1, 2020, to September 30, 2020.
+Because ICBC has seen fewer crashes and lower claim costs due to the pandemic, we wanted to share the savings with British Columbians.
+Cheques for the COVID-19 rebate were sent out starting in early April 2021.
 Find out more about the COVID-19 rebate.